 You know what the trigger is, you’ve found the behaviour and now it’s time to explore and get to know it better.
 Find someone you trust to observe you presenting and give you feedback as to what you do repeatedly.
-Get them to count exactly how often you do it and ask them whether it’s distracting and what impact it has on them.
+Get them to count exactly how often you do it.
+Ask them whether it’s distracting and what impact it has on them.

 Just because you feel warm and your mind is telling you that your neck and face are going bright red doesn’t necessarily mean that your audience see what you feel.

-Just because you believe that you wave your hands around too much when you are speaking doesn’t always mean that you do.
+Perhaps you believe that you wave your hands around too much when you are speaking.
+That may not be how others see things.

 You may even have convinced yourself that you speak way too fast, but do you really?